bowser-js/bowser/README.md

 const bowser = require('bowser');
 ```

+By default, `require('bowser')` requires the *ES6 version of files*, which
+**do not** include any polyfills.

+In case if you don't use your own `babel-polyfill` you may need to have pre-built bundle with all needed polyfills.
+So, for you it's suitable to require bowser like this: `require('bowser/bundled')`.
+As the result, you get a ES5 version of bowser with `babel-polyfill` bundled together.

+If you use bowser for Node.js, you'd better use `require('bowser/es5')`,
+since source files have `import` statements, which are not compatible with Node.js yet.

 ## Browser props detection

 Often we need to pick users' browser properties such as the name, the version, the rendering engine and so on.
 Here is an example how to make it with Bowser: